 Why use a meeting room manager

 Now that we have all the information on what a meeting room manager is, let’s see why someone might need it.
 On our website you can find a number of use cases that exemplify how different types of companies can utilize a meeting room manager such as YAROOMS.
-Or you can read all about them here - Top 11 uses for a meeting room booking system.

 As the NOrooms business is taking wing, more and more meetings need to be scheduled.
 At first, as is always the case, this is not a big issue.
 There just aren’t that many meetings and the scheduling can be easily handled using spreadsheets or scheduling software.
 But as the number of employees and meetings increases, there just isn’t a way of coping without a meeting room manager.
 More and more and meeting rooms become overbooked, which leads to embarrassing situations.
 Imagine having to take the client out to the nearest coffee shop and improvise a presentation there, amidst espresso machine noises, music and that loud teenager who feels that her personal life is something that everyone wants to know more about.